 This non-alcoholic paloma mocktail recipe is a refreshing drink full of grapefruit flavor without the typical tequila, so you can enjoy it today without feeling sluggish tomorrow!
 It’s made with homemade grapefruit simple syrup and grapefruit juice, so it packs a real citrus flavor punch!

-💕 why you'll love this zero proof paloma recipe
+why this paloma mocktail recipe works:

 🍊 grapefruit forward.
 Grapefruit can be a polarizing citrus because of the balance of bitter and sweet, but this drink plays up on those classic grapefruit flavors to take advantage of what the fruit is known for: being slightly sweet, slightly bitter.